KlotzJesse/js-solar-potential/README.md

 ## Checking your code

-You can use `npm run check` to do type checking and check for other common issues.
+You can use `bun run check` to do type checking and check for other common issues.
-You can also use `npm run check:watch` to continuously check your code when you save your changes.
+You can also use `bun run check:watch` to continuously check your code when you save your changes.

-To check for styling and formatting issues, you can use `npm run lint`.
+To check for styling and formatting issues, you can use `bun run lint`.
-To fix any lint issues, use `npm run format` to automatically format all the code base.
+To fix any lint issues, use `bun run format` to automatically format all the code base.

 ## Tech stack